mainthread-technology/grand-maps-for-muzei/README.md

 4. Select "Grand Maps" as your source
 5. Done!

-## The Api for Grand Maps
+## The previous Api for Grand Maps
-The service and admin console can be found in this repo: [github.com/mainthread-technology/grand-maps-for-muzei-service](https://github.com/mainthread-technology/grand-maps-for-muzei-service)
+The previous service and admin console can be found in this repo: [github.com/mainthread-technology/grand-maps-for-muzei-service](https://github.com/mainthread-technology/grand-maps-for-muzei-service)

+We have deployed a simple json file to aws for easy maintenance

 License
 -------